Ananya0703/Crop-Yield-Prediction-Using-Remote-Sensing-Data/README.md

 ## Data Sources

-- **GridMET Weather Data**: We have utilized weather data from the GridMET dataset spanning from the year 1980 to 2020 to enhance our predictive model.
+- **GridMET Weather Data**: We have utilized weather data from the GridMET dataset spanning from the year 1980 to 2020 to enhance our predictive models.
   - https://www.climatologylab.org/gridmet.html

 - **USDA Quick Stats**: We also incorporate data from USDA Quick Stats for crop yield information, providing a valuable additional source for our predictive models.